Your Safety

 - Review your Close Friends list regularly.

-- Be careful with story location stickers and tagged locations — they reveal where you are.
+- Be careful with story location stickers and tagged locations.
+They reveal where you are.

 - Do not accept follow requests from people you do not know.